Home

 3. This notice may not be removed or altered from any code distribution, including altered code versions.

-4. Distribute, obtain or utilize software, media or other materials without the consent of the owners eg. torrent clients, AI training software which ignores license and copyright.
+3. Distribute, obtain or utilize software, media or other materials without the consent of the owners.

-6. Pursue personal profit at the cost of broad-scale environmental harm eg. old growth deforestation, cryptocurrency.
+5. Pursue personal profit at the cost of broad-scale environmental harm.

 1. Won't this be overly restrictive as to use?

-5. Why should source code licenses dictate ethics?
-Shouldn't they be neutral?
+3. Why should source code licenses dictate ethics?

 They already do.
 They guard against theft of concept, plagiarism, and in many cases, the use in non-free software.
 Those are ethical standpoints.
-All licenses are inherently ethical.
-It's just that not many of them take into account the broader concepts of generally-acknowledged ethics in society and tend to narrowly focus on intellectual property rights.
+It's just that not many of them take into account any of the broader concepts of ethics in society and tend to focus narrowly on intellectual property rights.

-Valid point.
-I guess discrimination is a tricky subject area with a lot of nuance.
-I've preferred to subsume that under clause 4E ie. deliberately spreading dishonesty.
+Discrimination is a tricky subject area with a lot of nuance.
+I've opted to subsume that under clause 4d ie. deliberately spreading dishonesty.
 It's dishonest to state that people born to a particular ethnicity, nationality or gender are less-suitable, for, say, math work.
 Or that they're less deserving of respect and love.
-It's not dishonest to state that Santa Claus is assumed to be a older white male and will generally be played by one.
+It's not dishonest to state that Santa Claus is assumed to be a older white male in western countries and will generally be played by one.
 Or that males are largely responsible for violent crime worldwide.
 And so on.

-Any linked list, to paraphrase a fellow programmer, that uses the energy equivalent of a small country to update itself, is inherently a dangerous and unethical technology.
-And that's ignoring the fact that it's a massive ponzi scheme.
+Any linked list, to paraphrase a fellow coder, that uses the energy equivalent of a small country to update itself, is inherently unethical.
+And it's a ponzi scheme.

 Contact: footer